J-DubApps/Blog/content/posts/Aurora-Colorado.md

 I believe in the right to bear arms as defined in our Constitution.
 I don’t believe in the right to easily obtain the ability to mow crowds down on a mass scale.<br />

-For more insightful reading on this than I can give, I recommend <a href="http://www.nytimes.com/2012/07/21/opinion/weve-seen-this-movie-before.html">Roger Ebert’s</a>take.<br />
+For more insightful reading on this than I can give, I recommend <a href="http://www.nytimes.com/2012/07/21/opinion/weve-seen-this-movie-before.html">Roger Ebert’s take</a>.<br />

 <i>Originally published at julianwest.me on July 23, 2012.</i>